 In recent years I have been learning more about Vegan food and why people are Vegan.

 There are two main reasons:

-We all had Milk, whic was considered healthy.
-We did not want to harm any animal and eat any animal by product.
+We all had Milk, which was considered healthy.
+We did not want to harm any animal but milk was considered to be helping Cow.
 I have grown up having dairy products-milk-yogurt and butter, but no Eggs.

 “Cows have to be milked.”

 Searching the Internet, I came across conflicting information.
 Some sources claim that the cows may contract Mastitis, an inflammation of the mammary gland.
 I also came across several sources that state cows become agitated when not milked.
 Others still, claim that the teats will eventually just dry up.